 Articulate the Win

-If people don’t know where you’re headed, they can’t possibly know “what’s in it for them” when they get there.
-As a product manager, the most important thing that you can do is to articulate “the win” in simple, easy to understand terms.
-The team needs to understand the value that the product or project that they are working on will bring to the company.
-It could increase profitability, lower costs, or improved competitiveness.
+If people don’t know where they are going, they can’t possibly know “what’s in it for them” when they get there.
+As a product manager, the essential thing that you can do is to articulate “the win” in simple, easy-to-understand terms.
+The team needs to understand the value that the product or project they are working on will bring to the company.
+It could increase profitability, lower costs, or improve competitiveness.
 It’s the product manager’s job to connect the dots.
 Consider this objective statement for a project.

 “Our objective is to find and acquire a key technology.”